kae-made/domainmodel-code-generator-csharp/README.md

 ## How to use
 1. Create conceptual information model for your conceptual domain according to the style of [eXecutable and Translatable UML modeling](https://xtuml.org/).
 1. Generate application library from the model.
 Please see [Sample Generator Application](./CodeGenerator/ConsoleAppCsharpGenerator/).
+1. Or GUI Application.
+Please see [GUI Application](./CodeGenerator/WpfAppChsarGenerator/).

-※ You can use BrdigePoint MicrowaveOven or [LaundromatInHotel](https://github.com/kae-made/artifacts-laundromat-in-hotel-tutorial/tree/main/model/LaundromatInHotel) as a sample model.
+※ You can use BrdigePoint MicrowaveOven, [LaundromatInHotel](https://github.com/kae-made/artifacts-laundromat-in-hotel-tutorial/tree/main/model/LaundromatInHotel) or [ProcessManagement](https://github.com/kae-made/domain-model-csharp-adaptor-samples/tree/main/TestModel/ProcessManagement) as a sample model.
 ※ Generated DTDL schemas of LaundromatInHotel are published at https://github.com/kae-made/artifacts-laundromat-in-hotel-tutorial/tree/main/code/csharp/LaundromatInHotel.

 ---